Remote Onboarding: The Challenge

 For some companies training starts on their official first day of work, for others they require employees to complete some training before starting any tasks.
 Whichever method you may use, getting your new starter set up and aware of the training process is important.

 Waybook allows you to easily document all of your knowledge, systems and processes.
 This information is effortlessly arranged into high impact training and onboarding material to get your team members up to speed in no time.
 You can also track their process, test their knowledge and they can easily search and review content at anytime.
+You can start with Waybook instantly for free, from beutifulof pre-ready templates.
+Plus, you can also book unlimited coaching calls once you start using the product.

 Your business is a community of people, knowing who’s who is a vital part of any employees onboarding.